shanilfernando/VRInteraction/README.md

 # VRInteraction

+(Click on the image for the demo video.)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/uAO1ALRHjQQ/0.jpg)](https://www.youtube.com/watch?v=uAO1ALRHjQQ)

 A prototype of **human-to-machine 3D interaction**.
 In contrast to conventional 2D interaction practices, this framework thereby enables an advanced interaction routine: